RBEGamer/CCCEventVideoDownloader/README.md

 * The amout of disk free disk space the script will leve free can be changed in `line 85`

+* The script creates an `downloaded.txt` in which all file urls are collected. only if a video url is not in this file the video will be downlaoded.
+So you can easy delete a video after watching and the script will not download it again
 ## SPCIFY EVENT

 To change/add an event you can extend the `event_regex`(`see line  31`) variable with the name/regex of the events you want to download